thegreatape/slim/README.md

 Slim
 ====
-Slim is a module for Axiom Stack that can automatically create minified, concatentated copies of your client-side javascript and css.
+Slim is a module for Axiom Stack that can automatically create minified, concatenated copies of your client-side javascript and css.
 You can switch back and forth between the minified copies and development copies with a single config option.

 To Use
 ------